 Juan Nassiff is a technology professional with over 20 years of experience in custom application development and systems consulting.
 His knowledge of technology spans design, development and delivery of solutions as well as sales engineering, marketing and instruction.
 Juan’s career has covered a multitude of clients in diverse industries including Entertainment, Government, Hospitality, Manufacturing, Medical, Oil and Gas, Pharmaceutical, Real Estate, Retail, and Travel.
 He has worked at various sized companies including large corporate entities such as The Home Depot, Microsoft and Electronic Data Systems (HP).
 Juan earned his BBA in Management Information Systems from The University of Texas at Austin.
 Juan Nassiff is currently a Client Solutions Manager at Magenic.

-James Robertson is a Technology Strategist and Advisor for Aruba Networks/HPE as part pf the Office of the CTO team.
+James Robertson is VP of CTO Strategy and Industry Evangelist & Advisor for Aruba Networks/HPE in the Office of the CTO.
 With over 25 years in Technology Architecture, Engineering and Operations, James has always taken a pragmatic approach to building some of the largest and most complicated mission critical environments - from Data Centers to Cloud transformations and Campus networks to agile and high performing global WAN’s with a focus always on creating innovative and effective ways to more efficiently utilize technology in a connected and borderless world.
-Before joining Aruba Networks/HPE, James was the CTO of Warner Media Group (WMG) with responsibility for Technology Planning, R&D, standards and due-diligence/integration of M&A for the company.
-Beyond that, James also held responsibility for the overall Architecture, Engineering and Security across Campus Enterprise and Data Center Networks as well as production video services for marquee brands such as HBO, Warner Bros., Turner and CNN.
-James also led the technology plan from base-building and street level fiber planning to end-user collaboration over an almost 10-year period for WMG’s new Corporate Headquarters facility in New York at the Hudson Yards complex.
-Consisting of almost 1.5 million square feet of modern office, broadcast and Studio production, the new facility is the anchor within the largest real estate project ever undertaken in Manhattan.
-Employees and guests to the 1268 ft high facility will utilize the latest in Wi-Fi connectivity, Video collaboration, way-finding and digital signage to maximize productivity and social interaction in a new, modern and agile working environment.
+Before joining Aruba Networks/HPE, James was the CTO of AT&T's Warner Media Group with responsibility for Shared Services technology globally.
+James was an Exchange Student at Georgia College for two years during his undergraduate studies and holds Bachelor and Master’s Degrees in Computer Science.